barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 Distinguish between test setup and behaviour assertions, keep it clear.

+Setup code should be clear and expressiveness, saying what it's doing, not how it's doing it.
+Messy setup code makes test hard to read and can hide fragility.
+Focus on expressing what you want to do, not how you plan to do it

+Test code should be of the same quality as the code it's testing.

 In tests, don't mock values, use real ones instead.
 If they're complex to build, then use one of the many object creation patterns and add that to your test codebase.

 When writing tests, specifiy what should happen and no more.
 Try to remove code that isn't important to the expected behaviour.

-Test name should describe features, not methods

-Don't use liternal, give values meaningful names

 Builders are great for creating objects, especially in tests.
 Makes code a lot easier to read and they're reusable.

 Builders can be arguments to builders, make it easier to compose complex objects while keeping code clean.

-Test expressiveness: Focus on expressing what you want to do, not how you plan to do it

-Mock objects can be viewed as tracer objects, they tell you they're not used as expected
+Mock objects can be viewed as tracer objects, they tell you when they're not used as expected.

-Test readability and resilience tend to end uo coupled.
+Test readability and resilience tend to end up coupled.
 If your tests are hard to read, then there's a good chance they're fragile.

+If you're using a data store, be sure to blank the data on setup, not teardown, makes it easier tests crashing and never running teardown code, leaving your system in an inconsistent state.

 ### Writing a test, what order should I do it in?
-- Write test name
+1. Write test name
-- Write the call to the target code
+2. Write the call to the target code
-- Write assertions/expectations
+3. Write assertions/expectations
-- Write the setup and teardown
+4. Write the setup and teardown

-### Dealing with bloated constructors:
+### Dealing with bloated constructors: Three options
-- Pakage the dependencies into a new concept
+1. Package the dependencies into a new concept
-- Break up the class into multiple classes
+2. Break up the class into multiple classes
-- Use default values (if the majority of constructor arguments are values)
+3. Use default values (if the majority of constructor arguments are values)

 ### Sotware architecture
 Nothing shakes out a design better than trying to implement it.
 Up front design is nice, but it will never get it right first time.

 ## Helpful tips
 Use "DefectException"s, these are a sub type of exception that are only throw if the developer did something wrong.
 Eg. Forgot to set an environment variable.
 Very handy for catching these kinds of mistakes, they're usually easy to fix once you know what you're dealing with.

+Don't use literals, give values meaningful names

 Command changes state, queries do not.
 Always remember CQS (and CORS).